inductiva/task-runner/README.md

 ```

 ### Build and Run the application
-The application can be run in two different ways: the fully functional `Normal mode` that takes longer to build, or a lighter `Lite mode` that does not install openmpi.
+The application is run by launching a docker container.
+The default Task Runner does not access the GPU, but a different container with CUDA support is also available.

-#### Normal mode
+#### Task Runner
 Build and run the docker container:

 ```
 make task-runner-up
 ```

-#### With GPU access
+#### Task Runner with GPU access
 Build and run the Task Runner with CUDA support:

 ```
 make task-runner-cuda-up
 ```

+Please make sure you have the nvidia drivers installed.

 ### Run Simulations